Vandergrift, Pennsylvania

 Vandergrift is a borough in Westmoreland County in the U.S. state of Pennsylvania, approximately 30 mi northeast of Pittsburgh.
 In the early 20th century, Vandergrift had the largest sheet steel mill in the world.

 On June 28, 1915, the Borough of Vandergrift Heights was consolidated with Vandergrift.
-In 1900, 2,076 people lived here; in 1910, 3,876.
-The 1915 consolidation almost doubled Vandergrift's population when Vandergrift Heights added approximately 3,438 new residents (1910 population).
-By 1940, 10,725 people lived in Vandergrift.
-The population was 5,455 at the 2000 census, and 5,205 in 2010.
+As of the 2020 census, Vandergrift had a population of 5,075.

 Etymology

 Dutch (Van der Grift): topographic name from Middle Dutch grifte ‘man-made channel', a surname subsequently adopted by the Van der Grift family who served as the town’s mayors for five consequent generations.